sathishram12/sathishram12/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on integrating computer vision models to embedded vision cameras;
+- 👨🏽‍💻 I’m currently working on developing and computer vision foundation models (detection, tracking, pose estimation models) to embedded vision cameras;
-- 🌱 I’m currently learning Multi view Geometry focusing on VSLAM;
+- 🌱 I’m currently learning Multi view Geometry focusing on VSLAM, stereo vision, BEV;
 - 👯 I’m looking to collaborate on any research on Embedded computer vision Domains;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: mailmesathish.m@gmail.com;